San Antonio Expungement Lawyer

 Expunction or Expungement

 An expunction is only available where a citizen was arrested, but charges were dismissed or the defendant was found not guilty after a trial.
-An expunction will destroy all records related to your arrest.
+An expunction will destroy the records related to your arrest.
 If your case was dismissed, you can request an expunction after the statute of limitations has run on that crime.
 In some cases you can obtain an expunction prior to the running of statute of limitations.
 If you won an acquittal at trial, you can seek an expunction immediately.
 Contact us for more information about the waiting period or to pursue an expunction in your case.

 Rules for expunging juvenile criminal histories are different from those for adult convictions and require a more involved analysis.
 Please contact our criminal law office to discuss these details, and we will determine if we can assist you.

-Record sealing, is not available where probation was imposed or a conviction was obtained.
+Record sealing or nondisclosure, is not available where regular probation was imposed or a conviction was obtained.
 But you can seek a sealed record or an order of nondisclosure to prevent nongovernment parties from accessing the records if you successfully complete deferred adjudication.
 In some limited circumstances you can seal or get a nondisclosure for class “B” DWI’s.
 The sealing of DWI’s is a relatively new possibly.

 Contact Us Today for a Free Consultation

 Contact Rush & Gransee, L.C., today for a free initial consultation or case evaluation with an experienced San Antonio expungement lawyer.
 Our attorneys have extensive experience in the criminal record sealing and expunction process.